Current Areas of Need

 Both Thrift Stores will always welcome volunteers!

 The Crisis Center will provide 40 hours of training on a variety of topics that include: Dynamics of sexual assault, system response, working with clients, local program information and on the job training.
 The role of the sexual assault advocate during crisis intervention is crucial.
 You are the link to our services, the advocate for that person during a moment of crisis and a guiding hand and someone to trust.
 Click here to view the upcoming March SARA training schedule.
-Volunteers must have a current application on file and have a volunteer interview with the VC.
+Volunteers must have a current application on file and have a volunteer interview with the Volunteer Coordinator.

-Belk Charity Sales Event:
+Belk Charity Sales Event: FALL/SPRING

 The southern style retail outlet, Belk, is having a charity sales event that helps to support local non-profits.
 Volunteer opportunities include a short shift on the sales floor during which you and the volunteer coordinator will sell tickets on behalf of the Crisis Center.
 You can also work on the day of the sale to fetch items reserved by customers, assist sales floor staff with various jobs and inform the public about the Crisis Center.
 If you would like to participate in the Belk charity sales event, contact the volunteer coordinator.